mrisher/smtp-sts/spec.md

 The DANE TLSA record [@!RFC7672] is similar, in that DANE is also designed to upgrade opportunistic encryption into required encryption.
-DANE requires DNSSEC [@!RFC4033] for the secure delivery of policies; the protocol described here presents a variant for systems not yet supporting DNSSEC, and specifies a method for reporting TLS negotiation failures.
+DANE requires DNSSEC [@!RFC4033] for the secure delivery of policies; the mechanism described here presents a variant for systems not yet supporting DNSSEC, and specifies a method for reporting TLS negotiation failures.

 ## Differences from DANE

-The primary difference between the protocol described here and DANE is that DANE requires the use of DNSSEC to authenticate DANE TLSA records, whereas SMTP STS relies on the certificate authority (CA) system and a trust-on-first-use (TOFU) approach to avoid interception.
+The primary difference between the mechanism described here and DANE is that DANE requires the use of DNSSEC to authenticate DANE TLSA records, whereas SMTP STS relies on the certificate authority (CA) system and a trust-on-first-use (TOFU) approach to avoid interception.
 The TOFU model allows a degree of security